5 Incredible Skiing Experiences I Will Share With My Children

 From Armenterola, jump into a minibus and get a lift to the Cinque Terre ski area (five minutes away) where the movie Cliffhanger was filmed.
 Here you can have lunch in one of my favourite mountain restaurants, Rifugio Averu, which has one of the best views in the Alps and a selection of delicious pastas on one plate.

-For a number of years a good friend and Tourist Office Director Francesco was pestering me to come and see Madesimo.
+For a number of years a good friend and Tourist Office Director Francesco was pestering me to come and try skiing in Madesimo.
 I eventually succumbed to the pressure, taking a group of British ski journalists with me, and I dare say we were all left dumbstruck by the variety of great things Madesimo has going for it as a holiday destination.

 The highlight, from a skiing perspective, was the never-ending Canalone run – an ungroomed gulley which drops from 3000m to 2000m giving you a varied freeride experience throughout.